Melon Collie and the Infinite Radness: Part One

 Melon Collie and the Infinite Radness: Part One is a five-track EP released by Canadian indie group Tokyo Police Club on April 8, 2016.
 The band released the single "Not My Girl" on February 19, 2016, to promote the EP.
-The title of this EP (and it's successive Part Two) is a pun paying homage to the 1995 album Mellon Collie And The Infinite Sadness by The Smashing Pumpkins.
+The title of this EP (and its successive Part Two) is a pun paying homage to the 1995 album Mellon Collie and the Infinite Sadness by The Smashing Pumpkins.